 My options were limited.
 I needed something that was largely non-operational and something that didn’t involve dealing with people.
 I needed a position where I felt safe.

 A few years earlier, I did a three-month secondment in intelligence.
-It involved analysing crime trends; what was happening and where it was happening, who was offending and what was driving them to offend.
+It involved analysing crime trends; what was happening and where it was happening, who was offending and what was causing them to offend.
 It was interesting work and I enjoyed my time there, but it was a desk job and just didn’t feel right for me.
 Back then, anyway.

 But in May 2015, I felt it was exactly what I needed.
 So I waited for a vacancy and about two months later, an analyst’s position was advertised.
 I applied and another month or so later, found out I got the job.